-Pay tuition for your first semester Apply for visa Contact Nostrification Specialist for assistance Reserve your space in AAU Housing (or make local housing arrangements) Activate and access your AAU accounts (email, NEO, teams) Complete the Entry Level Assessments Meet with your academic advisor and register for classes Electronically Sign the University-Student Agreement (it will be sent to you via email) Submit an authenticated copy of your diploma(s) and transcript(s) to the Student Services Center Participate in New Student Orientation Get to know Prague
+Pay tuition for your first semester Apply for visa Contact Nostrification Specialist for assistance Reserve your space in AAU Housing (or make your local housing arrangements) Activate and access your AAU accounts (email, NEO, MS Teams) Complete the Entry Level Assessments in NEO Meet with your academic advisor and register for classes Electronically sign the University-Student Agreement (it will be sent to you via email) Submit an authenticated copy of your diploma(s) and transcript(s) according to AAU's Admission Policy.
+Degree-seeking students who do not provide authenticated documents proving completion of previous studies before matriculation are conditionally matriculated.
+Students should submit the documents at the earliest convenience.
+Conditional matriculation lasts until the authenticity of the documents has been proven according to the standards defined in the Admissions Policy but no later than by the end of the first semester. (e. g. for F23 students, by February 1, 2024) Participate in New Student Orientation Get to know Prague Start classes!

-□ Start classes!